setms/book/docs/requirements/digest/specification.md

 between 3:00 PM and 5:00 PM Eastern Time.
 ```

+Such statements require precise definitions of the metrics used, such as `available` in the previous example.

 It's possible to define requirements more formally using specification languages like Planguage @@Gilb2005.
 However, formal methods and certain kinds of diagrams are foreign to most users, so the best way to specify
 requirements is still in text form.